ignat-maloukhov/kafka-demo/README.md

 ### Action plan
 **Step one.** Set up [Gradle](https://gradle.org/) multi-module project according to the instructions in this [article](https://reflectoring.io/spring-boot-gradle-multi-module/) and [documentation](https://docs.gradle.org/current/userguide/multi_project_builds.html).
 **Step two.** Run [Zookeeper](https://zookeeper.apache.org/) and [Apache Kafka](https://kafka.apache.org/) in [Docker](https://www.docker.com/) according to the instructions in this [article](https://www.baeldung.com/ops/kafka-docker-setup).
-**Step three.** Create and configure Kafka topic using Spring KafkaAdmin according to the instructions in this [article](https://www.baeldung.com/kafka-topic-creation) and [this one](https://howtodoinjava.com/kafka/spring-kafka-admin-create-new-topics/), at the same time, you need to take into account the specifics of the ports in the container which are described in this [answer](https://stackoverflow.com/questions/72113718/how-to-docker-compose-spring-boot-with-kafka).
+**Step three.** Create and configure Kafka topic using Spring KafkaAdmin according to the instructions in this [article](https://www.baeldung.com/kafka-topic-creation) and [this one](https://howtodoinjava.com/kafka/spring-kafka-admin-create-new-topics/), pay attention how to use ports into the containers which are described in this [answer](https://stackoverflow.com/questions/72113718/how-to-docker-compose-spring-boot-with-kafka).
 **Step four.** Code producer and consumer according to the instructions in these articles:
 * [Intro to Apache Kafka with Spring](https://www.baeldung.com/spring-kafka);
 * [Spring Boot and Kafka – Practical Example](https://thepracticaldeveloper.com/spring-boot-kafka-config/);